- Preheat and Grease: Preheat oven to 350F and grease a 9-inch pie plate.

 - Whisk Wet Ingredients: Add the pumpkin puree, coconut milk, and eggs, and whisk until smooth.

-- Bake: Pour the mixture into the grease pie plate and bake for 60 minutes until the custard is set.
+- Bake: Pour the mixture into the greased pie plate and bake for 60 minutes until the custard is set.

 - Cool Completely: Let the crustless pumpkin pie cool completely at room temperature for at least 2 hours, before refrigerating for at least 6 hours or overnight.